ibrahimothman/PhotoBook/README.md

-# Photo Book Example With AWS Amplify
+# Simple Photo Book With AWS Amplify

 ## Features and tools
 * Auth stuff using AWS Amplify